 If you have been experiencing low water pressure on an ongoing basis, check to see if the low pressure is only noticeable in certain parts of the house or only from the hot or cold water.
 If the answer is yes, this would indicate a problem with your home’s interior plumbing.
 You may need to contact a plumber.

 If the low pressure is noticeable throughout the entire house and tends to drop when more than one faucet is being used, this indicates a need for further investigation.
 Report these problems to our office at 864-476-3188.
-This number is answered 24 hours a day, seven days a week.

 Why is my water bill so high?

 If it’s higher than usual, you may have a problem with your plumbing, such as a running commode, a leak in your pipes or underground, or just extra use.

 What are the Woodruff- Roebuck Water District current rates 2022-2023

 CURRENT MONTHLY WATER RATE